 Except that a somewhat fussy angel and a fast-living demon are not particularly looking forward to the coming Rapture.
 They've lived amongst Humanity for millennia, and have grown rather fond of the lifestyle.
 So if Crowley and Aziraphale are going to stop it from happening, they've got to find and kill the AntiChrist (which is a shame, really, as he's a nice kid).
 There's just one glitch: someone seems to have misplaced him.

 This edition features a new revised text, approved by Neil Gaiman and the Pratchett Estate, which clears up many typos and errors from previous editions.
-It also features twelve full colour illustrations from Paul Kidby - Terry Pratchett's artist of choice - and a plethora of line drawings.
+It also features twelve full colour illustrations from Paul Kidby - Terry Pratchett's artist of choice - and further pencil drawings.

 - Other details

 - Page count: